 On a quarterly basis all control owners/operators affirm the effectiveness and appropriateness of their assigned controls.
-Results are recorded on the Lancashire Governance Portal in a process that is facilitated by the Group risk management function and the CRO.
-All control assessments are then reviewed and approved by the CRO who reports any material changes to the Board on a quarterly basis.
+Results are recorded on Lancashire's risk system in a process that is facilitated by the Group risk management function and the CRO.
+All control assessments are reviewed by the risk owner and then reviewed and approved by the CRO who reports any material changes to the Board on a quarterly basis.
 Detailed follow-up is performed on a sample of controls each quarter to verify the affirmations made by the control operators.
+All controls are tested in detail at least once per annum.